Twin Valley Soccer Club

 Player Placement Procedure

 The team placement process will result from the committee's consideration of the following information: Coach’s feedback, trainer evaluation, and evaluation results.
-Feedback from coaches and trainers will be obtained by the CPDC prior to the final placement.
+Feedback from coaches and trainers will be obtained by the CPDC, when deemed necessary to make a final decision prior to the final placement.

 Placement after the Formation of Teams

 A player may not migrate between teams mid-way through a soccer year.
+A soccer year consist of fall, winter, and spring seasons.
 The only exception to this rule is one team chooses not to participate in the spring season.
 In this case, any player from a team that will not play in the spring season may move onto a waiting list to be placed on another team that is participating in the spring.
 Players will sit on the waiting list ranked in order of their fall evaluation scores.
 Players that did not participate in the fall will be placed at the bottom of the waiting list below existing club members.
-Players will be placed on teams at the discretion of the CPDC in the order by which they were ranked.
+Players will be placed on teams at the discretion of the CPDC in the order by which they were ranked based on roster space and appropriate skills to contribute to the team.

 Playing Up in Age